BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

    1. If you prefer, build it yourself from [source](https://github.com/BlockchainCommons/GordianSeedTool-iOS).
    1. This time, we strongly suggest that "Sync to iCloud" be left on[^icloudsync].
 1. [  ] Click the "+" and Add a Seed with "Coin Flips", "Die Rolls", or "Playing Cards" as you prefer[^29][^30][^ianc].
-   1. Rolling dice is probably the quickest and least tedious method.
+   1. Rolling dice is probably the quickest and least tedious method[^debias].
    2. Drawing cards can take time because it's done with replacement: reshuffle after each draw.
    3. Flipping coins to generate 128 bits of entropy takes 128 flips.
 That's a lot!
 1. [  ] "Save" it.